 Monroe is a somewhat small city located in the state of Georgia.
 With a population of 13,641 people and six constituent neighborhoods, Monroe is the 71st largest community in Georgia.

-Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monroe is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Monroe who work in sales jobs (14.14%), office and administrative support (13.88%), and food service (8.29%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monroe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Monroe is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Monroe who work in sales jobs (14.68%), office and administrative support (14.21%), and food service (11.04%).

 As is often the case in a small city, Monroe doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Monroe is quite a bit lower than the national average among all cities of 21.84%: just 11.72% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Monroe with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.04% of adults in Monroe have a bachelor's degree or advanced degree.